buerokratt/DMR.NET/docs/design-architecture-for-dmr-related-services.doc.md

 ## Requests to CentOps

-> <br>CentOps is the central component to turn to by any participant to set up, maintain and/or remove their instance from Bürokratt ecosystem.
-It also expects and processes aggregated logs from all participants to monitor the ecosystem as a whole in order to initiate actions when needed.<br><br>
+!!!
+Note CentOps is the central component to turn to by any participant to set up, maintain and/or remove their instances from Bürokratt ecosystem.
+It also expects, accepts and processes aggregated logs from all participants to monitor the ecosystem as a whole in order to initiate actions when needed.

 <br>